kapv89/tabel/readme.md

-# Tabel - node.js ORM for postgres
+# Tabel - node.js ORM

 ### `npm install --save table@1`

-## A simple orm for postgres built over [knex.js](http://knexjs.org/) which works with simple javascript objects and arrays.
+## A simple orm built over [knex.js](http://knexjs.org/) which works with simple javascript objects and arrays.
 More of a table gateway that can behave like an orm, and scale back down to a a table-gateway when needed.

 #### MIT License